This is Why (and How) Refinancing a Loan Can Affect Your Credit Score

 We recommend using an online marketplace.
 For student loans, peruse Credible, which will let you shop around for the best refinancing rates.
 Then, you can be confident the lower interest rate is worth the refinancing cost.

-If you’re thinking about refinancing credit card debt, Even Financial is also a good resource to help match you with the right personal loan to meet your needs.
+If you’re thinking about refinancing credit card debt, Fiona is also a good resource to help match you with the right personal loan to meet your needs.
 If your credit score is at least 620, it can help you borrow up to $50,000 (with no collateral needed) and compare interest rates from several lenders.
 Rates start at 4.99% and repayment plans range from 24-84 months.

 You’ll also want to check your credit report.